Projects per year

 He subsequently underwent emergency medicine training at Homerton University Hospital and the Royal London Hospital.
 Dr Pope then did a Master of Health Policy, Planning and Financing jointly between the London School of Economics and the London School of Hygiene and Tropical Medicine.

 Dr Pope has completed a PGCert in Medical Education and is a Fellow of the Higher Education Authority.
-He has previously led a review of the MBBS curriculum at UEA and is currently module lead for the Emergency Medicine module on the MSc Physician Associate studies.
+He has previously led a review of the MBBS curriculum at UEA and been module lead for the Emergency Medicine module on the MSc Physician Associate studies.
+Dr Pope co-led the design and development of the Norwich Medical School Graduate Entry Medicine course.

 Academic Background